netlify/labs/features/graph/documentation/partner-onboarding.md

 There are two classes of integrations that we support - basic and advanced.

-## Basic integration: Basic naming [automated tests, possibly automated implementation]
+## Basic integration: Basic naming

 - *Must* implement GraphQL schema introspection.
 - Naming requirements:
     - All field names normalized camelCase, for example, no `User.first_name`.
 We can normalize this on our end automatically to `User.firstName`, but it may cause unexpected issues for API providers (and then consequently to consumers).
     - No fields can start with a capital letter.
-    - All GraphQL types *must* start with a capital letter and use PascalCase naming structure.
+    - All GraphQL types *must* start with a capital letter and use [PascalCase](https://techterms.com/definition/pascalcase) naming structure.

-## Advanced integration: GID, Node Interface, and Cursor Connection Spec: [automated tests]
+## Advanced integration: GID, Node Interface, and Cursor Connection Spec

 - [Global Object Identification](https://graphql.org/learn/global-object-identification/) implemented.
 We need this for the Node Interface [https://dev.to/zth/the-magic-of-the-node-interface-4le1](https://dev.to/zth/the-magic-of-the-node-interface-4le1).
 Note that we *could* allow an optional field to be specified for an external API and used in place of `id`, e.g. `nodeId`, but it would be preferable to normalize all of the input APIs outside of the core of Netlify Graph.
 - [Cursor Connection Spec](https://dev.to/zth/connection-based-pagination-in-graphql-2588) implemented.
 It standardizes pagination, and will enable us to generate automatic functions, e.g. `query.users.pageInfo.hasNextPage ? query.users.fetchMore() : ()` and even automate pagination across polling queries to turn non-live APIs on the backend into live-ish APIs that don't drop any items across polling events.
 It's also what enables automatic nested pagination here in [this example](https://youtu.be/qkkRss6x5ko?t=377), but that requires *both* the GID+Node Interface *and* the Cursor Connection Spec.